From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Method

 where $c$ is the conditioning information, $z_0$ is the clean latent, and $z_t$ is the noisy latent at timestep $t$.

-Figure~\ref{fig:densedit_arch} illustrates our DenseDiT, an efficient framework for dense prediction.
-It takes a query image, a textual prompt, and an optional demonstration pair as inputs.
+Fig.~\ref{fig:densedit_arch} illustrates our DenseDiT, a unified and data efficient framework for dense prediction.
+The unification in our approach reflects three key characteristics: unified evaluation across diverse tasks through D/S-Score (Section~\ref{sec:unified_eval}), unified architecture that handles various real-world dense predictions without task-specific modules, and unified training that applies the same objective and optimization to all tasks, contrasting with prior methods requiring customized designs per task~\cite{xu2024matters}.
+DenseDiT takes a query image, a textual prompt, and an optional demonstration pair as inputs.
 A parameter-reused VAE encoder projects the query images into the latent space.
-Two lightweight auxiliary branches, the prompt branch and the demonstration branch, provide semantic and visual contextual cues, with their activation controlled by a task attrbute called DAI.
-The input representations are jointly processed through MMA~\cite{pan2020multi} modules for dense prediction.
+Two lightweight auxiliary branches, the prompt and the demonstration branch, provide semantic and visual contextual cues, activated by a task attribute called DAI.
+This design is inherently compatible with future advances in efficient generation, such as one-step diffusion~\cite{yin2024one}, and is expected to gain further efficiency as these techniques mature.
+The inputs are jointly processed through MMA~\cite{pan2020multi} modules for dense prediction.
 Details are provided in Section~\ref{sec:DenseDiT}.